-The term "shareholders" is used here to cover "shareholders and members" as referred to in in Article 14 of the CRD IV.
-If the shareholders of the applicant entity hold more than 10% of the capital or voting rights or exercise a significant influence over the management of the entity, the qualifying holding criteria will be applied as part of the licensing procedure.
-However, if there are multiple smaller shareholders without any qualifying holdings, the 20 largest shareholders will normally be assessed.16
+The term "shareholders" is used here to cover "shareholders and members" as referred to in in Article 14 of the CRD IV If the shareholders of the applicant entity hold more than 10% of the capital or voting rights or exercise a significant influence over the management of the entity, the qualifying holding criteria will be applied as part of the licensing procedure.
+However, if there are multiple smaller shareholders, without any qualifying holdings, the 20 largest shareholders will be assessed.

-Existing shareholders are generally not reassessed as part of a licence extension procedure.
-However, if at some point during the assessment, new facts emerge that may adversely affect the suitability of qualified shareholders, the NCA together with the ECB may consider performing a separate shareholder assessment, provided this power is granted under national law.
+Existing shareholders are generally not reassessed within a licence extension procedure.
+However, if at some point during the assessment, new facts are discovered that can adversely affect the suitability of qualified shareholders, the NCA together with the ECB can consider performing a separate shareholder assessment.